liamr/Foundation-5---Gulp/README.md

   * [Node.js](http://nodejs.org): Use the installer provided on the NodeJS website.
   * [Gulp](http://gulpjs.com/): Run `[sudo] npm install -g gulp`
+  * Sass 3.3.0 is required to use the scss sourcemap feature: Run `[sudo] gem install --pre sass`

 ## Quickstart